TedHusted/awake/awake.md/awake.md

 	Park sighs.
 The question is becoming a refrain.
 “We’re investigating this one.
 May we come up?”

 	Tessa meets them at the elevator.
 “Elena went into the office.
 Have you heard about Brent?”
+She walks them to the apartment.

 	“Yes.
 It seems like he would have had a bright future,” says Park.